by Matthew Magyar MD and Karam Ramotar PhD, reviewed on March 25, 2020

 The coronavirus family includes many different types of viruses, some that cause disease in humans and some that cause disease in animals.
 SARS-CoV-2 is very closely related to the coronaviruses that cause Severe Acute Respiratory Syndrome (SARS) and Middle Eastern Respiratory Syndrome (MERS).

-According to the evidence available today, most people who develop COVID-19 will experience mild symptoms such as cough, low energy, and muscle aches.
+According to the evidence available today, most people who develop COVID-19 will experience mild symptoms such as cough, fever, low energy, and muscle aches.
 Less common symptoms include sore throat, runny nose, and nasal congestion.
 Some people infected by SARS-CoV-2 will not experience any symptoms at all.

 More severe symptoms such as difficulty breathing can develop in older patients and those with pre-existing medical conditions.
 A type of lung injury called pneumonia can develop and this can lead to respiratory failure.
 These people may need to be hospitalized until their lung injury improves.
 People with severe disease can die without medical attention.